What is Bankruptcy?

 When Should I Declare Bankruptcy?

-There is no “perfect” time, but there is a good rule of thumb to keep in mind when you’re asking yourself the question: should I file for bankruptcy?
+There is no “perfect” time, but there is a good rule of thumb to keep in mind when you’re asking yourself the question: Should I file for bankruptcy?
 If it is going to take more than five years for you to pay off all your debts, it might be time to declare bankruptcy.
 The thinking behind this is that the bankruptcy code was set up to give people a second chance, not to punish them.
-If some combination of mortgage debt, credit card debt, medical bills and student loans has devastated you financially and you don’t see that picture changing, bankruptcy might be the best answer.
+If some combination of mortgage debt, credit card debt, medical bills, and student loans has devastated you financially and you don’t see that picture changing, bankruptcy might be the best answer.
 If you don’t qualify for bankruptcy, there is still hope.
-Other possible debt-relief choices include a debt management program or debt settlement, but both of those typically need 3-5 years to reach a resolution and neither one guarantees all your debts will be settled when you finish.
+Other possible debt-relief choices include a debt management program or debt settlement, but both of those typically need 3-5 years to resolve, and neither one guarantees all your debts will be settled when you finish.
 Bankruptcy carries some significant long-term penalties because it will remain on your credit report for 7-10 years, but there is a great mental and emotional lift when you’re given a fresh start and all your debts are eliminated.

 Why Would You Declare Bankruptcy?